twosigma/marbles/docs/winning.rst

 Good Advice
 -----------

+Advice annotations can contain whatever the test author feels is important, but they are especially useful for communicating the test author's intent and any relevant context about the test.

-Advice annotations can be as general or as specific as needed, but the best annotations contain the following:
+When writing unit tests for data, the best advice annotations contain the following:

 1. condition(s) under which the test will or could fail
 2. instructions for determining which failure condition(s) hold